zieren/eltern-emailer/text.md

 #### Protection Against Impersonation

 !!
-Emails received at the `incomingEmail.forwardingAddress` are forwarded to teachers using your identity the portal.
+Emails received at the `incomingEmail.forwardingAddress` are forwarded to teachers using your login to the website.
 This constitutes an impersonation risk.
 Securely preventing impersonation would require signing messages in the email client and verifying the signature in Eltern-Emailer.
 This is not supported.

 To make impersonation unlikely you should choose an email address that is hard to guess, e.g. `qmqztwrp3g2em78qatms@example.com`, and never publish it.
 In the config file, specify this address under `incomingEmail.forwardingAddress`.